The Roman attack on Angelsey and the British Druids

 xxx

-These figures dressed in cucullus found on a shrine on Hadrians wall.
+Three figures dressed in cucullus (found on a shrine on Hadrians wall).
 The Druids may have worn similiar attire

 Notes to help interpret Tacitus' account